How Much Can You Borrow For £1,000 Per Month

 £1,200 6.00% 10% 25 years £186,300

-If you want to calculate yourself, you can also use the Mortgage Repayment calculator below which will tell you how much your monthly mortgage would be based upon the interest rate, loan amount and mortgage term
+If you want to calculate yourself, you can also use the mortgage repayment calculator below which will tell you how much your monthly mortgage would be based on the interest rate, loan amount and mortgage term.

 Mortgage Repayment Calculator